Frequently Asked Questions about the TOEFL iBT® Test

 If you are taking the test in Korea, see the specific refund policy for test takers in Korea.

-If you cancel your registration by the three-day advance deadline (not including test day), you will receive a refund of half the original test fee you paid.
+If you cancel your registration before the 4-day advance deadline, you will receive a refund of half the original test fee you paid.
 Refunds are in U.S. dollars.
 Cash refunds are not available.

 - What are the fees for other services?